 SITES: A number of excellent sites exist all of which permit translation in all six reading frames.
 I would recommend "ORF Finder" because of its visuals and Pipeline or GeneMark if you are seriously interested in identifying genes within your sequence.
 The latter two programs permit the analysis of long sequences (submit by attachment not in the box).

-Frameshift errors in DNA sequence - three sites are available
+Frameshift errors in DNA sequence - several sites are available

 GENIO/frame (Genio/scan N. Mache)